Chapter 41:

 “Oh?”
 Lisa raised an eyebrow.
 “What makes you say that?”

-“Neither of us have accomplished anything deserving of that ritual,” Miyuki said.
-“Neither of us know anything about the specifics of ascension, and yet, here we are, about to ostensibly perform one.”
+“Neither of us have accomplished anything deserving of ascension,” Miyuki said.
+“Neither of us know anything about its specifics, and yet, here we are, about to ostensibly perform one.”

 “Sweetie,” Lisa chuckled.
 “There are six veterans here to assist you for your first time.”